dehe1011/QuantumDNA/docs/guide/guide.rst

 **************************

 Welcome to the **QuantumDNA Jupyter Notebook Tutorials**!
-These tutorials and demonstrations are designed to help users explore and understand the functionalities of the `qDNA` package through practical examples.
+These tutorials and demonstrations are designed to help users explore and understand the functionalities of the `QuantumDNA` package through practical examples.

 For a detailed description of the classes and functions used in these tutorials, visit the :ref:`API documentation <apidoc>`.

 Overview
 ========

-The Jupyter notebooks in the `tutorials` folder provide step-by-step demonstrations of various features and functionalities of the `qDNA` package.
+The Jupyter notebooks in the `tutorials` folder provide step-by-step demonstrations of various features and functionalities of the `QuantumDNA` package.
 Each tutorial focuses on a specific aspect, helping you get started with quantum physical description of DNA and applications of quantum biology.

 Tutorials